-Please call us on 07922197154 or email us at firstname.lastname@example.org to reserve a place for your child
+Please call us on 07922197154 or email us at firstname.lastname@example.org to place your child on our waiting list

 The Creative Writing Course has been designed to provide all the necessary literary devices and writing techniques for students to succeed in the Eleven Plus (11+) Creative Writing section.
 Students will attend one session a week at Kingston (Sundays).

 The maximum number of students in this class will be 10 (our teacher to student ratio is always 1:5 or fewer).